-The first of these is the 1723 map of Brassington Moor found in the manuscripts of the British Library.
-This pre-turnpike, pre-enclosure map shows The Street entering Brassington Moor at Pikehall and heading south-south-east along the east side of the border with Ballidon ("lands in Ballington").
-There is a small deviation as The Street and boundary pass Minninglow Hill.
-A short distance south-east of Minninglow Hill, The Street and boundary diverge.
+A 1723 map of Brassington Moor was found in the manuscripts of the British Library.
+This pre-turnpike, pre-enclosure map shows The Street entering Brassington Moor at Pikehall and heading south-southeast along the east side of the border with Ballidon.
+There is a gentle turn as The Street and boundary pass round Minninglow Hill.
+A short distance south-east of Minninglow Hill, The Street and the boundary diverge.
 The Street continues on, past "Brassington Stoops" to a point where it swings gently eastwards and exits Brassington Moor south of Harborough Rocks.
 When overlain onto the 1:25,000 OS map, it can be seen that the 1723 map is quite accurate with the borders of the Moor corresponding extremely well with current field and parish boundaries.
-The turn of The Street is gradual and is located between Peak Quarry Farm and Manystones Lane with The Street turning onto the line of Manystones Lane and emerging at the Upper Harborough Field Gate.
+The turn of The Street towards Wirksworth is gradual and is located between Peak Quarry Farm and Manystones Lane with The Street gradually turning round Manystones Tor onto the line of Manystones Lane and emerging at the Upper Harborough Field Gate.